 Lee, H.(2015).
 Preservice Physical Education Teacher's Value Orientations across the Student Teaching Semester.
 (Doctoral dissertation).
-Retrieved from https://scholarcommons.sc.edu/etd/3700 by
+Retrieved from http://scholarcommons.sc.edu/etd/3700 by

-This Open Access Dissertation is brought to you by Scholar Commons.
+This Open Access Dissertation is brought to you for free and open access by Scholar Commons.
 It has been accepted for inclusion in Theses and Dissertations by an authorized administrator of Scholar Commons.
-For more information, please contact dillarda@mailbox.sc.edu.
+For more information, please contact SCHOLARC@mailbox.sc.edu.